March 26, 2025

-Total Freight Costs Decrease in January
+Total Freight Costs Increase in January

 Click on the charts for larger images.